rehierl/html-outliner-spec/issue-associations-notes.md

 that a node's parent element will be entered before the node itself.
 Likewise, parent elements will be exited after their child nodes have been exited.
-In addition to that, preceeding siblings and all their inner child nodes will have been completely visited before a node is entered.
+In addition to that, preceeding siblings and all their inner child nodes will have been (completely) visited before a node is even entered.

 With that in mind, it seems as if a `Section.innerNodes` property was not taken into consideration at the time the algorithm was written.